 This is what I found.

 Not unsurprisingly during the pandemic kids returned home to avoid isolation and also to reduce costs.
 This is damaging to their self-confidence and threatening their budding sense of independence.
 Young people with high achieving parents are stressed by their inability to meet their parents even unstated expectations.
 They struggle with the notion that they may have to downgrade their own ambitions and take lower level jobs, as companies have their pick of top graduates from elite universities.
 In some cases depression kicks in.
-Factor in that the kids of baby boomers have been sheltered from hard times and this is possibly the first serious recession which has impacted them.
-During the last one in the early 90s most of them were less than 10 so can’t be blamed.

-My observation from personal experience, is that they feel anxious, overwhelmed and vulnerable about their long-term abilities to support themselves in the way they had hoped to ( i.e. have been used to) and with some there is also a certain sense of righteous entitlement.
+My observation from personal experience, is that young people feel anxious, overwhelmed and vulnerable about their long-term abilities to support themselves in the way they had hoped to (i.e. have been used to) and with some there is also a certain sense of righteous entitlement.
 They now exhibit all the usual symptoms of stress.
 I hear stories of web loafing, Laurent Brouat’s great phrase for sitting at the computer, doing nothing productive and busy-ness.
 This is my less great word for being busy when you’re really not being productive at all; erratic schedules (late mornings and even later nights) TV marathons, erratic eating and so on.

 So what is going on for Mum and Dad at this point, my beleaguered executives, as Junior heads home?
 Any one or all of a number of things.